nottaro/littleroot/content/Writings/FTH.md

 **Christian is a catalyst for other objects of matter and accelerates their approach to either.**

-## # Evidence
+## Evidence

-Jonathan - likes anime, but plays instrument and volleyball...he is a part of both worlds
+Jonathan - ~~bunny girl~~ likes anime, but plays instrument and volleyball...he is a part of both worlds

 Edward - suicidal